-According to Bank of Albania, as of the end of the year 2012 the banking sector was assessed as stable.
-Stress-test exercises in the form of sensitivity and scenario analyses performed by Bank of Albania during 2012 and 2011 show that the banking sector, overall, is resilient to various shock scenarios in respect to capital adequacy and quality.
+According to Bank of Albania, as of the end of the year 2013 the banking sector was assessed as stable.
+Stress-test exercises in the form of sensitivity and scenario analyses performed by Bank of Albania during 2013 and 2012 show that the banking sector, overall, is resilient to various shock scenarios in respect to capital adequacy and quality.

-In the year 2012 credit risk represents the most important challenge for the banking sector.
-Such factor was reflected in the financial performance of the sector for the year.
-Despite these developments, the capitalization and operating liquidity position of the banking sector are assessed as satisfactory in the light of the increases in retail deposits and capital from controlling groups during the year 2012.
+In the year 2013 the banking sector experienced slower growth rates and a decline in lending activity.
+Credit risk represents the most important challenge for the sector.
+Such factors were reflected in the financial performance of the banking sector for the year.
+Despite these developments, the capitalization and operating liquidity position of the banking sector are assessed as satisfactory in the light of the increases in retail deposits and capital from controlling groups during the year 2013.